Business

 - differentiate the major differences between the U.S.'s adversarial legal system versus the inquisitorial system of justice found in many other countries.

-- demonstrate an understanding of contracts, classification, contract terms and elements, performance, enforcement, breach, and remedies.
+- explain understanding of contracts, classification, contract terms and elements, performance, enforcement, breach, and remedies.

 BUS 495 Independent Studies in Business